-Anyway, writing is what I do now, as a Creative Writing & English Literature Student at Worcester University, as a member of Worcester Writers’ Circle and as someone who enjoys reading at spoken word events in Worcester such as 42 and Speakeasy and other Worcester Lit Festival events.
+Anyway, writing is what I do now, as a Creative Writing & English Literature Student at Worcester University, as a member of Worcester Writers’ Circle and as someone who enjoys reading at spoken word events in Worcester such as 42 and other Worcester Lit Festival events.

 There’s a few other links at the top of this page too if you’ve time.

-I sing too and there’s a link to the Voices Unlimited website.
+I sing too and here’s a link to the Voices Unlimited website.
 I truly believe that singing has helped to improve my writing in a big way.
-Maybe it’s something to do with self-expression but whatever it is, I’ll keep doing it, that’s for sure.
+If only writing could improve my singing.
+Then again, that’s another story and one for another day.